kunstrasenspringer/travis_test/README.md

 # travis_test
-In this repository I want to learn how to use travis ci and docker togehter
+In this repository I want to learn how to use travis ci and docker together